apache/flink/docs/content/docs/deployment/elastic_scaling.md

 #### Recommendations

 - **Configure periodic checkpointing for stateful jobs**: Reactive mode restores from the latest completed checkpoint on a rescale event.
 If no periodic checkpointing is enabled, your program will loose its state.
-- **Configure a restarting strategy**: Reactive mode will respect the configured restarting strategy: If no restarting strategy is configured, reactive mode will fail your job, instead of scaling it.
+Checkpointing also configures a **restart strategy**.
+Reactive mode will respect the configured restarting strategy: If no restarting strategy is configured, reactive mode will fail your job, instead of scaling it.

 ### Limitations